-In addition to working on drafts of your capstone project paper in AN 315, you may also begin drafting a capstone project poster or presentation that will be presented to the Anthropology Department in block 8.
-You are also encouraged to present the results of your research at the Colorado Springs Undergraduate Research Forum (CSURF) which is normally held during block 7.
+In addition to working on drafts of your capstone project paper in AN 315, you will also begin drafting a capstone project poster or presentation that will be presented to the Anthropology Department in block 8 of your Senior year.
+In your Senior year, you are also encouraged to present the results of your research at the Colorado Springs Undergraduate Research Forum (CSURF) which is normally held during block 7.

-Keep an eye out for additional presentation opportunities that will enhance your professional development and improve your chances of getting into a top graduate program.
-Professional organizations such as the American Association of Physical Anthropologists, the Society for American Archaeology, and the Society for Applied Anthropology typically hold meetings late in the spring and you may be able to present your research at these conferences.
+Keep an eye out for additional presentation opportunities that will enhance your professional development and improve your chances of getting into a graduate program (if that's a career goal for you).
+Professional organizations such as the American Association of Physical Anthropologists, the Society for American Archaeology, the Society for Applied Anthropology, and the Society for Linguistic Anthropology typically hold meetings late in the spring and you may be able to present your research at these conferences.
 Search their websites for dates and locations of upcoming meetings.
 Some of these organizations have a late winter submission process for seniors completing their capstone projects.

-Step 7: Organizing Notes and Resources
+Step 6: Organizing Notes and Resources